 - Divorce after a judgment of separation.

 In NY, you can get divorced in as fast as three months depending on your individual case and the county where you will be filing.
+Our uncontested divorce lawyer is ready to help you.

 If your spouse initially agreed to the divorce but then contests the divorce once you begin the process, it will become a contested divorce.
 We will help you discuss how the change will affect your case, including legal fees and costs.

 However, if your spouse contests the divorce, it does not automatically mean it will become a long, drawn out process.
 How long the process takes will depend on the disagreements involved and whether they can be resolved.
+Our uncontested divorce lawyer will guide you in all the process.

 An uncontested divorce costs at least $335 in total court and filing fees.
+Contact our uncontested divorce attorney and receive professional support.